Student Services

 Classroom Counseling

-Each year counselors go into the classroom to teach various lessons.
-Topics may include but are not limited to, Organizational Strategies, Bullying and Cliques, and Depression and other mood disorders.
+School counselors provide proactive, prevention-focused lessons and activities throughout the year.
+Lessons are designed to build skills in areas such as decision-making, goal setting, emotional regulation, suicide awareness and prevention, communication, and career exploration.
+Topics may include but are not limited to, Organizational Strategies, Bullying and Cliques, (e.g., Empathy), and Depression and other mood disorders.
 Other classroom lessons and visits can occur as needed throughout the middle school experience.

 Parent/Guardian Support